Amplitude analysis and branching fraction measurement of the decay $D^0 \to K^0_S\pi^0\pi^0$: Amplitude analysis

 Through combining Eq. (\ref{signal-PDF}) with Eq. (\ref{pdf:bkg_new}) and neglecting the term $\epsilon(p)R_3(p)$, the log-likelihood becomes

 The normalization integrals of signal and background are evaluated with signal MC samples,

 where $k_{\rm MC}$ is the index of the $k^{\rm th}$ event of the signal MC sample, and $N_{\rm MC}$ is the number of the selected signal MC events.
 The symbol $\mathcal{M}^{g}(p)$ denotes the PDF used to generate the signal MC sample in the MC integration.
+Here, the signal is the $D^0 \to K_S^0 \pi^0 \pi^0$ decay that have passed reconstruction and event selection procedures.
 The computational efficiency of the MC integration is significantly improved by evaluating the normalization integral with signal MC samples.
 These samples intrinsically take into account the event selection acceptance and the detection resolution.

 To account for the bias caused by differences in $K_S^0$ and $\pi^0$ reconstruction between data and MC simulation, each signal MC event is weighted with a ratio, $\gamma_{\epsilon}(p)$, which is calculated as